 BOARD OF DIRECTORS

-The Kiteboarding Australia Board is made up of passionate volunteers who give their time and expertise to guide the big picture of our sport.
-They’re responsible for setting the overall direction of the organisation and keeping us on track with the KA Strategic Plan.
+The Kiteboarding Australia Board is made up of passionate volunteers who give their time and expertise to lead our sport at the national level.
+The Board is responsible for the governance of the organisation — setting strategic direction, overseeing performance, and ensuring KA delivers on its Strategic Plan.

-Here are the dedicated board members you elected at the 2025 AGM – working behind the scenes (and sometimes on the water!) to make kiteboarding and wing foiling thrive across Australia.
+Meet the directors elected at the 2025 AGM, working behind the scenes (and sometimes on the water!) to help kiteboarding and wing foiling thrive across Australia.

 Director |